 1. North Dakota State College of Science (NDSCS)

 North Dakota State College of Science is a small state school for practical training.
 The North Dakota State College of Science Nursing Program has degrees designed to quickly get students into the healthcare field.
 These hands-on programs focus on developing the critical skills needed to work as a nurse.
 NDSCS offers an Associate in Applied Science degree in Practical Nursing (AAS).
 They also offer a two-year Associate in Applied Science (AAS) Registered Nursing program.
-For nurses that are licensed practical nurses (LPN’s) with a ASN degree, they offer a one-year LPN-RN program.
+For nurses that are licensed practical nurses (LPNs) with an ASN degree, they offer a one-year LPN-RN program.
 These programs are selective enrollment programs, and applicants must meet specific criteria for selection.
 The NDSCS Nursing Programs are Accredited by the Accreditation Commission for Education in Nursing (ACEN) and have full approval from the North Dakota Board of Nursing (NDBON).

 In addition, North Dakota State College of Science (NDSCS) has a nursing partnership with Minnesota State University Morehead.
-Students that graduate with an AD-RN may be eligible to complete a BSN through the Dual Acceptance Program at Minnesota State.
+Students who graduate with an AD-RN may be eligible to complete a BSN through the Dual Acceptance Program at Minnesota State.
 North Dakota State College of Science also has a partnership with North Dakota State University for nursing students who earn an AAS or AS from NDSCS.
-These students can easily qualify for the online RN-BSN nursing program from North Dakota State University.
+These students can easily qualify for the online RN-BSN nursing program at North Dakota State University.

 Programs: ASN, AAS, LPN-RN, BSN partnerships